Bastrop 1832 Farmers Market ~ Open: Every Saturday 10-2, year round!

 We are looking for some small family farmers with vegetables and fruits to sell at our market!

-Visit us during market hours (Saturday 10-2) and speak with Vendor Liaison Erika Bradshaw directly about becoming a vendor.
-Or call her at 512-360-4799 and leave a message about what you would like to sell at our market.
+Visit us during market hours (Saturday 10-2) and speak with Market Manager Robert Fajkus directly about becoming a vendor.
+Or call him at 512-237-0553 and leave a message about what you would like to sell at our market.

 We are a producers’ only market which means that all products brought to market are grown, made, baked, or prepared personally by the vendor--no reselling is allowed.
 Also no wholesaling to the general public is allowed at market, nor is dumping (selling for substantially less than market averages).

 We are also looking for a musician or two to play on Saturday mornings at market.
-Contact Erika at market.
-Or call her at 512 360-4799 and leave a message about your music.
-Not much money but some free veggies and happy customers.
+Contact Robert at market.
+Or call him at 512-237-0553 and leave a message about your music.
+Not much money but happy customers!

 Open all year round, inside a reconverted enclosed barn; hours are Saturdays 10-2.
 The Texas Lone Star card is welcomed for food purchases.
 Discover our fresh locally grown fruits & vegetables, grass-fed beef, pork, farm eggs, local honey, breads & pastries, prepared foods, baked goods, jams, jellies, pickles, Chinese herbals, plants, herbs, handcrafted items such as: soaps, candles, jewelry, metal arts, gourds, rugs, and more!